 Ivan’s goals now are to stay in this condition while pursuing his gymnastics goals and achieving the iron cross, which is no small feat!
 He’s happy with his level of muscle mass, and likes the effect being lean has on his gymnastics, so is driven to stay in shape for this reason too.

 My name is Ivan and I’m a coach residing in Perth, Australia.
-I have been extremely passionate about training, nutrition and physique optimisation from a relatively young age which stemmed from a girl saying my arms were small (as most guys can probably relate to!).
+I have been extremely passionate about training, nutrition and physique optimisation from a relatively young age.
+It all stemmed from a girl saying my arms were small (something most guys can probably relate to!).
 I was always active from a young age and seemed to have always had certain obsessions that I would completely immerse myself in and disregard everything else.